immutant/immutant.org/tutorials/installation.md

 is [#{latest_release.version}](#{announcement_for_version(latest_release.version).url})
 (released #{format_date(announcement_for_version(latest_release.version).date)}), but if you want to stay on the cutting edge, you may want to install the latest incremental build.
-We generate one after every push to [our repo] if the test suite passes.
+We generate one after every push to [our repo] if our comprehensive test suite passes.

 The plugin provides an `install` subtask that can install a versioned release, the latest incremental release, or any prior incremental release.

 To install the latest versioned release, call `immutant install` with no arguments:

     $ lein immutant install
     Downloading http://repository-projectodd.forge.cloudbees.com/release/org/immutant/immutant-dist/#{latest_release.version}/immutant-dist-#{latest_release.version}-slim.zip
     done!
     Extracting /a/nice/long/tmp/path/immutant-dist-#{latest_release.version}-slim.zip
     Extracted /Users/tobias/.immutant/releases/slim/immutant-#{latest_release.version}-slim
     Linking /Users/tobias/.immutant/current to /Users/tobias/.immutant/releases/immutant-#{latest_release.version}-slim

-The install subtask will install a *slim* distribution by default, but will install the *full* distribution if passed the `--full` option.
+The `install` subtask will install a *slim* distribution by default, but will install the *full* distribution if passed the `--full` option.
 For more details on the difference between *slim* and *full*, see the [install](/install) page.